populse_mia.data_manager package

 populse_mia.data_manager.data_loader.read_log(project, main_window)[source]

-Show the evolution of the progress bar and returns its feedback, a list of the paths to each data file that was loaded.
+This function shows the evolution of the progress bar while loading data files and returns a list of paths to each data file that was successfully loaded.

 Parameters: